mkavana/docs/_posts/11-add-content/2020-06-02-edit-in-browser.md

 ## Topic 1: Edit a markdown file on GitHub in a web browser {#topic1}

-Complete the following steps to use a web browser to add content to, or edit, a markdown file on GitHub.
+Complete the following steps use a web browser to edit, or add content into, a markdown file on GitHub.

 1. Open a web browser, then go to the URL for the project's GitHub repo, and sign in to GitHub.